Don’t tell me how easy it is to get out of an abusive relationship when you’ve never been in one.

 Write down the reality of what truly happened.

 - Trauma bonding.
 Due to those highs and lows of the relationship that release cortisol from the lows and the stress and dopamine from the highs, you become addicted to the abuse from the natural chemicals released into the body.
-You are in essence weaning yourself off a drug.
+You are, in essence, weaning yourself off a drug.

 - Financial control.
 Most will control you financially, they’ll either become dependent on you and suck you dry, get you into heaps of debt, some taking loans in your name without you knowing, or they’ll get you to give up your home and your job, so you’ve nowhere to go.

-Narcissists believe they are entitled, their mindset is.
+Narcissists believe they are entitled.
+Their mindset is.
 “What’s yours is mine, what’s mines my own, and if I give you something that’s still mine.”

-Call helplines to find somewhere safe to go, the step of getting out is the most important, the rest will follow, you can and you will build yourself back you, change passwords on your bank, take passports and important documents with you.
+Call helplines to find somewhere safe to go.
+The step of getting out is the most important.
+The rest will follow, you can, and you will build yourself back you, change passwords on your bank, take passports and important documents with you.
 Try to save some money on one side, if you can do so safely.

 - Repetition compulsion.
 If you’ve had a similar relationship in past that failed and didn’t get the knowledge as to why you try your best to heal the past by making sure it doesn’t happen again.

-Narcissistic people have a pattern, a pattern of repeat, and they blame others, the problem is never within themselves.
+Narcissistic people have a pattern, a pattern of repeat, and they blame others.
+The problem is never within themselves.

-Some narcissistic people know exactly who they are and are extremely calculated in what they do, others it’s instinctive and impulsive.
+Some narcissistic people know exactly who they are and are extremely calculated in what they do.
+Others it’s Instinctive￼ and impulsive.

-- Reactive abuse, if they’ve prodded and poked and chipped away at you, even the best of people have their limit if you’ve reacted it’s hard to not blame yourself.
-They may have also filmed it, to use it against you.
+- Reactive abuse, if they’ve prodded and poked and chipped away at you, even the best of people have their limit if you’ve reacted, it’s hard not to blame yourself.
+They may have also filmed it to use it against you.